-- 48. In the listing agreement, the seller sets the total commission to be paid to the seller-broker with the expectation that a portion of the commission will be paid to a buyer-broker.
-If, as would happen in the absence of the Buyer Broker Commission Rule, buyers paid their brokers, (i) sellers would agree to pay a commission solely to compensate the seller-broker because sellers have no incentive to compensate a buyer-broker negotiating against their interests, and (ii) the seller-broker commission would be about half or less of the amount that sellers have paid as a total commission to compensate both the buyer-broker and the seller-broker. - 49.
-When a buyer retains a broker, the buyer enters into a contract with that broker.
-The contract typically discloses that the buyer-broker will be compensated by receiving a commission from the seller-broker. - 50.
-An MLS is a database of properties listed for sale in a defined region that is accessible to real estate brokers and their individual realtors that comply with the rules of the MLS.
+49. When a buyer retains a broker, the buyer enters into a contract with that broker.
+The contract typically discloses that the buyer-broker will be compensated by receiving a commission from the seller-broker.

+ANSWER: Realogy admits that when a buyer retains a broker, the buyer may enter into a contract with that broker, and that the contract between a buyer's broker and the buyer may disclose that the buyer's broker will be compensated by receiving payment from the seller broker.
+Realogy lacks knowledge or information sufficient to form a belief as to the truth of the remaining allegations in Paragraph 49, and those allegations are therefore denied.

+50. An MLS is a database of properties listed for sale in a defined region that is accessible to real estate brokers and their individual realtors that comply with the rules of the MLS.
 The Covered MLSs are owned and operated by local realtor associations that are members of, and governed by, NAR.
 Seller-brokers list their client's property on an MLS as required by a NAR rule, and to ensure that buyer-brokers and prospective buyers are aware of the property.
 If a seller-broker does not list a client's property on an MLS, most buyer-brokers will not show that property to prospective buyers.
 MLSs also act as the main source of listings for online websites, such as Zillow, through which many prospective homebuyers find homes.
 A home that is not listed on an MLS is very hard to find for prospective homebuyers.